bertreb/pimatic-nuki-reloaded/README.md

 ```
 ### Callback
 The callback is set on startup of the plugin.
 The Nuki bridge supports a maximum of 3 callbacks.
 When that number is exceeded you get an error message to remove callbacks from the bridge.
 The plugin retries 10 times every minute to create a callback.
 In that time you can delete 1 or more callbacks from the bridge.
-Please restart the plugin in any other case to be sure the callback is created.
+Please restart the plugin (pimatic) in any other case to be sure the callback is created.

 ## Device Configuration